Birmingham–Shuttlesworth International Airport: History

 Around the 1940s, Birmingham was considered as a potential air transportation hub for the Deep South.
 However, Delta Air Lines, Eastern Air Lines and the United States Postal Service each opted to use Atlanta for this purpose instead.
 One factor was an aviation fuel tax imposed by the City of Birmingham in the 1940s; other factors included Birmingham's location in the Central Time Zone, which placed it at a disadvantage in accommodating traffic between East Coast points, and a relatively strong sales and marketing campaign by Atlanta under Mayor William Hartsfield.

 After the airport returned to city control in August 1948 Southern Airways began service.
 In March 1951 four runways were in use, Former Runways 5/23 (now 6/24) and 18/36, and runways at about 45/225 degrees north of Runway 6/24 and 85/265 degrees mostly south of Runway 6/24.
 Runway lengths were about 4000 ft to 5500 ft.
 The runway at 45/225 degrees is now largely removed, though a paved portion remains crossing taxiway F near the Alabama Air National Guard facilities, used for airport equipment and helicopter landing/parking.
 The runway at 85/265 is also mostly removed, with remaining segments making up taxiway A5 and a portion of taxiway F east of Runway 18/36.

 By 1959, Runway 5/23 was 10000 ft and service was started to Birmingham by Capital Airlines with Vickers Viscounts.
 The first scheduled jets were Delta Convair 880s in October 1961, flying ATL-BHM-MSY-LAX and back.
 Birmingham then had nonstops to Newark and Washington, DC, but no other nonstops beyond Charlotte, Memphis and New Orleans, and no nonstops to Florida.
 In the late 1960s Douglas DC-8, Douglas DC-9, Convair 880 and Boeing 727s were all scheduled to BHM.

 During the 1961 Bay of Pigs Invasion, pilots and crews from the Alabama Air National Guard's 117th Tactical Reconnaissance Wing at Birmingham were selected to train Cuban exile fliers in Nicaragua to fly the Douglas B-26 Invader in the close air support role.
 Although the 117th was flying the RF-84F Thunderflash, it had only recently retired its RB-26C Invaders, the last squadron in the Air Force to do so; thus the 117th was seen as the logical choice for the CIA's secret mission.
-Seven of the volunteer aviators participated combat operations during the final day of the invasion, on August 19, 1961.
+Seven of the volunteer aviators participated in combat operations during the final day of the invasion, on August 19, 1961.
 Birmingham natives Leo Baker, Wade Gray, Riley Shamburger, and Thomas "Pete" Ray were all killed when their (two) aircraft were shot down.
 While American involvement had been suspected since before the invasion even began, Ray's frozen body was kept as concrete proof of U.S. support.